vraxy/Teaser-Website/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: ⚠️ Feature Request
+name: 💡 Feature Request
 about: Tell us more about what feature you need.
-title: ''
+title: '[Feature Request] : '
-labels: enhancement
+labels: enhancement, feature
 assignees: ''
 ---